Tracking Vendor Performance & Quality Over Time

 Frequently Asked Questions

-How often should I review vendor performance?
+How often should vendor scorecards be reviewed?

-How do I verify vendor claims objectively?
+How do you objectively verify vendor performance claims?

-How do OpEx savings increase asset value?
+How do operational improvements convert to asset value?

 About the Author